learningdebunked/Parrot/README.md

 This is useful in the following scenarios:

+* With fast, local setup of microservices APIs
 * Automated testing of FE components
 * Automated testing in isolation of the  system-under-test to ensure tests run reliably and only fail when there is a genuine bug.